The way you should set up your desk arrangements and classroom layouts matters. It sets the scene and mood for your classroom.

 Theoretical Connection: Constructivism

-Constructivism emphasizes discovery learning, project-based tasks and exploration for learning.
+Constructivism in the classroom emphasizes discovery learning, project-based tasks and exploration for learning.
 For constructivists like Jean Piaget, the most important task a student can engage in is hands-on experimentation.
 With workstations, students can do plenty of experimentation and exploration on a variety of tasks throughout the day.

 Pros and Cons of the Workstations Layout